Net::Whois - WHOIS Scraper checks domain data and registration status

-A-Parser functionality allows saving scraping settings for future use (presets), scheduling scraping, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration through alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows saving scraping settings for future use (presets), setting scraping schedules, and much more.
+You can use automatic query multiplication, subquery substitution from files, alphanumeric combination generation, and lists to obtain the maximum possible number of results.

-Results can be saved in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL and CSV.
+Saving results is possible in any form and structure you need, thanks to the powerful built-in template engine Template Toolkit which allows applying additional logic to results and outputting data in various formats, including JSON, SQL and CSV.

 🔗 Selecting arbitrary data